shubhankitbansal/SoundRecorder/README.md

 # SoundRecorder
-This is sound recorder application for android by shubhankit bansal
+This is sound recorder application for android.